Skip to Content

 LEAD: Supervisory Essentials is offered through the Division of Human Resources' Organizational and Professional Development Office (HR-OPD).
 If you have any questions about this program, please email hrtrain@mailbox.sc.edu

-PAL is offered through the Office of the Provost and the Division of Human Resources' Organizational and Professional Development Office (HR-OPD).
+PAL is offered through the Division of Human Resources’ Office of Organizational and Professional Development in partnership with the Office of the Provost’s Faculty Development.

 PAL provides a framework for leadership development that starts at the personal level, increasing self-awareness to better communicate, influence and work with others; and then develops skills for leading teams and organizations.